Incidentally, this stuff is here only because I give so many

 In 2013-14, he is serving as the President of the Mathematical Association of America .

 Professor Devaney has delivered over 1,500 invited lectures on dynamical systems and related topics in all 50 states in the US and in over 35 countries on six continents worldwide.
 (He only needs Antartica to complete his goal of speaking on all continents ---so if you teach at South Pole State and run some kind of seminar, give him a call!)
-Approximately half of these lectures were aimed at research-level audiences; one-fourth were for undergraduate students and/or faculty; and one-fourth were for high school students and/or faculty or the general public.
+Approximately one-third of these lectures were aimed at research-level audiences; one-third were for undergraduate students and/or faculty; and one-third were for high school students and/or faculty or the general public.
 Several of these lectures are available on videotape from Science TV or Key Curriculum Press.
 He has also been the "Chaos Consultant" for several theaters' presentations of Tom Stoppard's play Arcadia.
 And, in 2007, he was the mathematical consultant for the Kevin Spacey movie called Twenty One.

 For the last twenty years, Professor Devaney has been the principal organizer and speaker at the Boston University Math Field Days.
 These events bring over 1,000 high school students and their teachers from all around New England to the campus of Boston University for a day of activities aimed at acquainting them with what's new and exciting in mathematics.